 - 1 cup dry red wine or reduced-sodium beef broth

 - 2 bay leaves

 - 1 can (15 ounces) white kidney or cannellini beans, rinsed and drained

 - 1. Preheat oven to 350°.
-In a large resealable plastic bag, combine flour and steak seasoning.
-Add beef, a few pieces at a time, and shake to coat.
-Heat 1 tablespoon oil in an ovenproof Dutch oven; brown beef in batches on all sides.
-Remove and keep warm.
+In a shallow bowl, mix flour and steak seasoning.
+Add beef, a few pieces at a time, and toss to coat; shake off excess.

-- 2. In same pan, saute onion, celery, parsnips and carrots in remaining oil until crisp-tender.
+- 3. In same pan, heat remaining oil over medium heat.
+Add onion, celery, parsnips and carrots; cook and stir until onion is tender.
 Add garlic; cook 1 minute longer.
-Add tomatoes, wine, jelly, bay leaves, oregano and beef; bring to a boil.
+Stir in tomatoes, wine, jelly, bay leaves, oregano and beef; bring to a boil.

 1 cup equals 310 calories, 9 g fat (3 g saturated fat), 64 mg cholesterol, 373 mg sodium, 26 g carbohydrate, 5 g fiber, 25 g protein.
 Diabetic Exchanges: 3 lean meat, 1 starch, 1 vegetable, 1 fat.

 Full-Bodied Red Wine